johnfmorton/video-player/README.md

 ### Optional: Install the YouTube API and Vimeo API

-You may include the YouTube and Vimeo APIs in your HTML file if you want to use their features directly.
+You may include the YouTube and Vimeo APIs in your HTML file if you want to use their features directly in other parts of your application.

 This is optional, as the component will automatically load them if needed by looking on the Window object for `YT` or `Vimeo`.
+If either API is not required, the component will not load them.
+For example, if you have no Vimeo URLs in `video-player` components on your page, the Vimeo API will not be loaded.

 ```html
 <!-- YouTube iFrame API, if needed -->